 The Waterfront boardwalk wraps all around the ship and is the widest seen on any ship.
 The ‘Bridge of Sighs’ is a see-through walkway at the back of the ship where you can see the Sunset pool 40 meters below.
 There are other glass-floored catwalks, that make you feel like you are walking on water, and there are panoramic glass lifts to maximise the sea views.

 Kids facilities on MSC Seaview

 The facilities for kids on board are superb.
-There is a separate kids Forest Adventure Aquapark with slides and rope bridges as well as faster slides for older kids, or adults, depending on your mood.
-There are two racer slides with clear loops that extend out over the ship and a 367-foot water slide with lights and music that you slide down with a mat.
+The Forest Adventure Aquapark has slides and rope bridges, as well as faster slides for older kids – or adults, depending on your mood.
+There are two racer slides with clear loops that extend out over the ship, and a 367-foot water slide with lights and music that you slide down with a mat.
 I tried this and screamed the whole way down, but I loved it!

 Things to watch out for.